S0f1eM/S0f1eM/README.md

 ## 👋 Hi there, I'm Sophie !
-A developer focusing on front-end development and a remote job seeker.
+A developer focusing on front-end development.

 If you want to contact me or know more about me, you can check one of those links :
 * 🖌️ *[Portfolio](https://sophie-marchand.netlify.app/)*.